dpla-attic/Metadata-Analysis-Workshop/Metadata_Harvest.md

   Python 2.7.13
 ```

+You're strongly recommended to proceed with Python 2.7 or greater.
+These scripts have recently been refactored to also work with Python 3 (3.6), but this is relatively new work.

 Python 2.7.9 or greater (or Python 3) comes installed with Pip, a package manager for Python.
 To check Pip, type the command `pip --version`:

 ```bash